Corner kick: Offside from a corner-kick

 When first introduced in 1872, the corner-kick was required to be taken from the corner-flag itself, which made it impossible for an attacking player to be in an offside position directly from a corner.
 In 1874, the kick was allowed to be taken up to one yard from the corner-flag, thus opening up the possibility of a player being in an offside position by being ahead of the ball.
 At the International Football Conference of December 1882, it was agreed that a player should not be offside from a corner-kick; this change was incorporated into the Laws of the Game in 1883.

 Scoring a goal from a corner-kick

 When it was first introduced in 1872, there was no restriction on scoring a goal directly from a corner-kick.
-In 1875, this was forbidden, but it was subsequently legalised by the International Football Association Board (IFAB) meeting of 15 June 1924 with effect from for the following season, and is now referred to as an Olympico goal.
+In 1875, this was forbidden, but it was subsequently legalised by the International Football Association Board (IFAB) meeting of 14 June 1924 with effect from for the following season, and is now referred to as an Olimpico goal.
 In 1997, the laws were amended to remove the possibility of scoring an own goal directly from a corner kick.